chwag/chwag.github.io/_news/announcement_16.md

 ---
 layout: post
-date: 2025-06-03 20:40:00-0800
+date: 2025-05-30 20:40:00-0800
 inline: true
 related_posts: false
 ---

-Christoph delivers a highly entertaining talk about his internship with A*STAR SIMTech at the EASTBIO Symposium on the challenges and benefits of interdisciplinary work.
+Hollie, Rodrigo and Christoph fulfill their yearlong pledge and become the fastest PhD group at the university to run the 7 Hills 7 Pints of Edinburgh.
+An experience to remember, if the alcohol allows...